Woffles Wu: Other interests

 Apart from his medical career, Wu has also appeared many times on Singaporean television sitcoms and dramas.
 He was a co-producer of the 2006 Singaporean film Singapore Dreaming.

 Wu's other hobbies include sports and the arts.
 He was a national level ten-pin bowler in his teenage years before switching to billiards and snooker, where he represented Singapore on an international level between 1984 and 1988.
 He is also interested in painting and sculpting, inspired by his grandfather, who was a Chinese painter.
 He collects Chinese pop art, such as paintings of Mao Zedong.
 He has also exhibited his style of psychoerotic paintings in Taiwan and Singapore, and has used his art to raise money for charity.

 Wu also does volunteer work, repairing cleft lips in Myanmar, Java and West Timor.

 Personal life

 Wu is married and has a son and a daughter.
 He lives in Bishan with his wife and his daughter in a rented house, two doors away from a four-bedroom bungalow (his mother, his son and a maid live there), where his family have been living since 1951.

-Wu is a maternal nephew of Ong Teng Cheong, the fifth President of Singapore.
+Wu's mother is a cousin of Ong Teng Cheong, the fifth President of Singapore.
 His cousin, Karen Woo, a British physician and aid worker, was killed by Taliban gunmen in Afghanistan in August 2010.
 Wu also counts Tina Tan-Leo, the founder of the fashion label Alldressedup and director and shareholder of Fashion International, as his cousin.
 His friends include musician Dick Lee and theatre director and filmmaker Glen Goei.